-Our Music Lead is Mrs Keene
+Our Music Lead is Miss Vedamuttu and Mrs Baker

 Music is of very high importance to the St Peter's community.
 We have invested in the Kent Interactive Music Scheme - Charanga - which is working to adapt its units of work to adhere to Government guidance.